YSongxiao/YSongxiao.github.io/_pages/about.md

 - *2022.06* I received the "Best Research Proposal Presentation Award" from the Department of Information and Communication Engineering.

 # ⚖️ Academic Service
-- Reviewer of NeurIPS 2026.
-- Reviewer of 2025 IEEE International Conference on Bioinformatics and Biomedicine.
+- Reviewer of NeurIPS.
+(2026)
-- Reviewer of 2024 IEEE International Conference on Bioinformatics and Biomedicine.
+- Reviewer of IEEE International Conference on Bioinformatics and Biomedicine.
+(2024~)

 # 📖 Educations
 - *2023.09 - present*, Tokyo Institute of Technology, System and Control Engineering, Doctor of Engineering.